Castleford

-Castleford is a town within the City of Wakefield, West Yorkshire, England.
+Castleford is a town within the City of Wakefield district, West Yorkshire, England.
 It had a population of 45,106 at a 2021 population estimate.
 Historically in the West Riding of Yorkshire, to the north of the town centre the River Calder joins the River Aire and the Aire and Calder Navigation.
 It is located north east of Wakefield, north of Pontefract and south east of Leeds.
 Castleford is the largest town in the Wakefield district after Wakefield itself.

 The town is the site of a Roman settlement.
 Within the historical Municipal Borough of Castleford are the suburbs of Airedale, Cutsyke, Ferry Fryston, Fryston Village, Glasshoughton, Half Acres, Hightown, Lock Lane, Townville, Wheldale and Whitwood.

 Castleford is home to the rugby league Super League team Castleford Tigers.

 History

 Castleford's history dates back to Roman times, archaeological evidence points to modern day Castleford being built upon a Roman army settlement which was called Lagentium (thought to mean 'The Place of the Swordsmen').
 Roman funeral urns have been found in modern-day Castleford, giving further evidence to this theory.
 A Roman milestone was unearthed in Beancroft Road, now believed to be in Leeds City Museum.

 Queen's Park in Castleford provides evidence of Roundhouses used by the Anglo Saxons.
 This was a strategic area due to the views of the entire settlement.
 The history of the area includes Oliver Cromwell's encampment in nearby Knottingley and Ferrybridge (originally thought to be in Castleford itself) whilst his forces laid siege to Pontefract Castle.

 In the 19th century, Castleford became a boomtown with the population growing from 1,000 to 14,000 as collieries opened around the town; however, these collieries closed in the 20th century.
 Ferrybridge Power Station and Kellingley Colliery have also closed (in 2015 and 2016 respectively) and used to employ Castleford residents.
 The newer warehouses and distribution centres in Glasshoughton have brought in many new jobs to the area.

 In 2008 Grand Designs presenter Kevin McCloud and Channel 4 led a community regeneration scheme to redevelop Castleford.

 In February 2017 Castleford Swimming Pool closed.
 A new modern leisure facility including a swimming pool is proposed for nearby Pontefract Park.

+Built in 1890 the underpass/bridge made by Deborah Saunt called the Tickle Cock Bridge was established and was refurbished in 2003 and was closed around Christmas 2005, but was completed in 2008.
+Also known by its original name The Tittle Cot bridge but was later changed To Tickle Cock and still has a controversial stance.